Skip to main content

 The specific treatment of spousal health information under GINA is a prime example of this tightrope walk.
 It is an acknowledgment that while a spouse is an independent individual, their health status is not biologically neutral to the employee from a genetic risk perspective, nor is it neutral from an insurance risk-pooling perspective.

-By allowing an incentive for spousal completion, the created a carve-out to GINA’s general prohibition on acquiring genetic information.
+By allowing an incentive for spousal HRA completion, the EEOC created a carve-out to GINA’s general prohibition on acquiring genetic information.
 This carve-out is predicated on the legal fiction that a sufficiently bounded financial inducement does not render the act of disclosure involuntary.

 The Voluntariness Threshold and Incentive Structures